Continuous-Data/MSSQL-CICD-Helper/README.md

 ## Prerequisites

-In order for this module to work, your SQL Data products must be maintained / developed in Visual Studio 2017 (previously known as SSDT / SQL Server Data Tools).
+In order for this module to work, your SQL Data products must be maintained / developed in Visual Studio (previously known as SSDT / SQL Server Data Tools).
 DDL definitions must be defined in a solution (\*.sln) containing one or more Projects (\*.sqlproj) files.

 Obviously for best results a true CI system as mentioned aboved should be used alongside this module.
 However the module can be used on its own for starting out companies.
-Depending on your architecture a seperate packaging / deployment tool (like octopusdeploy) is advised.
+Depending on your architecture a seperate packaging / deployment tool (like [Octopus Deploy](https://octopus.com/)) is advised.

 ## Download and install

-Either download this repo and save it with your source code or make a git clone at runtime within your pipeline (especially needed when running in docker containers).
+Either download this repo and save it with your source code (can be in or outside your solution) or make a git clone at runtime within your pipeline (especially needed when running in docker containers).

-A kicker script is recommended for orchestrating your pipeline (if you need help with this contact me.)
+A kicker script is recommended for orchestrating your pipeline (Not yet added, if you need help with this [contact](MSSQL-CICD-Helper@protonmail.com) me.)

 ### Downloading / Cloning the module